DSAC: Low-Cost RowHammer Mitigation Using In-DRAM Stochastic and Approximate Counting Algorithm: Abstract

+This paper provides the fundamental mechanisms of two types of row activation-induced bit flips and proposes in-DRAM protection techniques. \textit{RowBleed} occurs when a victim row experiences charge leakage due to transistor's threshold voltage lowering induced by long activation of a neighboring aggressor row.
+Therefore, this paper proposes \textit{Time-Weighted Counting} for RowBleed mitigation, which assigns greater counter weights to rows that are activated for longer durations.

+On the other hand, \textit{RowHammer} occurs when a victim row experiences electron injection due to frequent activation of a neighboring aggressor row.
+Similarly, Extended RowHammer, the phenomenon where victim rows are two rows beyond aggressor rows, is also caused by electron injection due to frequent activation of a neighboring aggressor row.
+Consequently, accurate detection of aggressor rows is crucial.
+Therefore, this paper proposes RowHammer mitigation algorithm named \textit{DSAC} (in-DRAM Stochastic and Approximate Counting algorithm), which utilizes a replacement probability that adjusts based on the count of the old row.

-This paper proposes a Rowhammer protection index named \textit{Maximum Disturbance} which measures the maximum accumulated number of row activations within an observation period.
-The experimental data show that DSAC can achieve \textit{49x} lower Maximum Disturbance than the state-of-the-art counter-based algorithm.
+This paper introduces a RowHammer protection index called Maximum Disturbance, which measures the maximum accumulated number of row activations within an observation period.
+The experimental results demonstrate that DSAC can achieve 133x lower Maximum Disturbance than the state-of-the-art counter-based algorithm.